Rob Brown (actor): Personal life

-Racial Profiling Lawsuit
+Racial profiling lawsuit

+In 2013, CNN reported that actor Rob Brown had reached a “settlement in principle” in his racial profiling lawsuits against Macy’s and the City of New York, according to court documents and a statement from the retailer.

-In 2013, Brown was arrested for allegedly purchasing a watch for his mother with a "fake" credit card at Macy's in New York City.
-He was later released with no charges against him, due to the fact that the American Express credit card was actually his.
-Evidently, Macy's staff had become suspicious (possibly due to the cost of the watch, his age and/or his ethnicity) but had not taken basic steps to check the validity of the credit card with American Express or cross-check against his driving licence.
-Subsequently, CNN reported that the actor had "reached a “settlement in principle” in his racial profiling lawsuits against Macy’s and New York, according to court documents and a statement from the retailer."
+The lawsuits stemmed from an incident earlier that year in which Brown was arrested after allegedly purchasing a watch for his mother with a “fake” credit card at Macy’s in New York City.
+He was later released without charges when it was confirmed that the American Express card was his.
+Macy’s staff had reportedly become suspicious—possibly because of the cost of the watch, his age, or his ethnicity—but failed to verify the card’s validity or match it with his driver’s license."